 How do I know if I’ve received a B-notice?

 You would have recently received an email correspondence in January 2019 in one of the following ways:

 How do I satisfy my B-Notice?

 If you received your first B-Notice:

 To satisfy the IRS requirement, you will need to complete a W-9 form.
-The form will be sent via email from firstname.lastname@example.org and the subject of the email will be “Please DocuSign W-9 to Continue Using Robinhood”.
+The form was sent via email from email@example.com and the subject of the email will be “Please DocuSign W-9 to Continue Using Robinhood”.